-More than 1.9 million Hoosier taxpayers used an electronic filing program to file their 2008 state and federal individual income tax returns.
-This amounts to a 5-percent increase over the same time last year.
+More than 1.9 million Hoosier taxpayers used an electronic filing program to file their 2009 state and federal individual income tax returns.
 Electronic filing provides Indiana taxpayers the opportunity to file their federal and state tax returns immediately, and receive their Indiana refunds in about half the time it takes to process a paper return.
 It takes even less time if you use direct deposit, which deposits your refund directly into your bank account.
 Even if there is an amount due on either return, Indiana taxpayers can still file electronically and feel comfortable knowing that the returns were received by the IRS and the Indiana Department of Revenue.
 Contact your tax preparer to see if he or she provides this service.